DataBiosphere/tanagra/docs/SERVICE_ARTIFACTS.md

 A review is always a "materialized" sample of a cohort, and the backend stores it that way (e.g. as a list of person ids).

-## Annotation (Key)
+## Annotation
 An annotation (key) is a type of comment users can add to a particular primary entity instance in a review (e.g. "Notes", "Review Status").
-Annotation keys are user-defined at the cohort level.
-They can be used across all reviews for the cohort.
-At export time, users can export all annotation keys and associated values for all reviews for a given cohort.
+Annotation keys are defined for the cohort.

 ![Annotations overview page screenshot](./images/annotations_overview_page_screenshot.png "Annotations Overview Page")

+Annotation values are defined for a particular primary entity instance as part of the review workflow.

 ![Annotation value screenshot](./images/annotation_values_screenshot.png "Annotation Value")

+While we track which review an annotation value was added in, we expect users to primarily be interested in the most recent annotation value for each primary entity instance. e.g. A user creates a review for cohort 123 and sets "Review Status" for person 456 to "Needs Review".
+Then they create a second review, also for cohort 123 and that also includes person 456, and update the "Review Status" to "Reviewed".

+For this reason, on the single primary entity instance (e.g. person) review page, we show the most recent annotation value for that instance, regardless of whether it was added in the currently selected review or a previous one for the same cohort.
+Similarly, in the export workflow, we allow exporting all annotation keys and the most recent value for each primary entity instance, per selected cohort.

 ## Activity log
 Most user actions are included in the deployment logs (i.e. written to `stdout`, captured in deployment logs).